-Mnangagwa urges Zimbabwe to unite, rival insists he won vote
+Zimbabwe's Mnangagwa urges unity, pledges post-election violence probe

 He polled 2.46 million votes against 2.15 million for 40-year-old opposition leader Nelson Chamisa, the Zimbabwe Electoral Commission (ZEC) announced in the early hours of Friday morning.

 “This is a new beginning.
-Let us join hands, in peace, unity and love, and together build a new Zimbabwe for all,” Mnangagwa said on Twitter.

-Later, after the ruckus ahead of Chamisa’s news conference, he added: “The scenes today at the Bronte Hotel have no place in our society and we are urgently investigating the matter to understand exactly what happened,” Mnangagwa wrote on Twitter.

-“We won the election freely and fairly, and have nothing to hide or fear.
-Anyone is free to address the media at any time.”
+Let us join hands,” Mnangagwa said on Twitter.
+“We won the election freely and fairly, and have nothing to hide or fear.”

+Seeking to explain the army’s post-election crackdown, he said later: “The police were overwhelmed and then they summoned assistance from the army to stop the wanton destruction.”

-But his efforts to rehabilitate the image of a country synonymous with political repression and economic collapse were undermined by a police raid on the headquarters of Chamisa’s Movement for Democratic Change (MDC) and Friday’s dispersal of journalists by riot police at Chamisa’s news conference.
+But his efforts to repair the image of a country known for repression and economic collapse were hurt by a police raid on the headquarters of Chamisa’s Movement for Democratic Change.

-Mnangagwa received 50.8 percent of the vote, just edging over the 50 percent mark needed to avoid a runoff.
+Mnangagwa won 50.8 percent of the vote, official figures showed, just over the 50 percent mark needed to avoid a runoff.
 The delays in announcing the presidential results and the narrow margin of victory fueled the opposition accusations of rigging.

 He now faces the challenge of persuading the international community that the army crackdown and lapses in the election process will not derail his promise of political and economic reforms needed to fix a moribund economy.

-European Union observers said on Wednesday the elections had several problems, including media bias, voter intimidation, and mistrust in the electoral commission.
-Its final assessment will be critical in determining whether Zimbabwe can return into the international fold.
+European Union observers said on Wednesday cited several problems, including media bias and mistrust in the electoral commission.
+Its final assessment will be crucial in determining whether Zimbabwe can return to the international fold.

-Chamisa, who earlier accused the election commission of trying to rig the vote, said on Friday it should release “proper and verified” results.
+Chamisa, who accused the commission of trying to rig the vote, said it should release “proper and verified” results.

 He told a news conference he would pursue all legal means necessary to challenge the result, which had serious legitimacy problems.
-He declined to divulge the specific action that his party would take to challenge the outcome of the election.
+He declined to divulge the specific action that his party would take to challenge the election outcome.

-Christopher Dielmann, economist at Exotix Capital, said the immediate priorities for Mnangagwa and his government would be to continue on the path of restoring the economy and boosting exports, helped by international engagement.
+Christopher Dielmann, economist at Exotix Capital, said the immediate priorities for Mnangagwa would be to continue on the path of restoring the economy and boosting exports, helped by international engagement.

-“By many accounts, this imperfect election delivered sufficient transparency, especially in relation to past results in the country, that should allow reengagement to occur relatively smoothly.”
+“By many accounts, this imperfect election delivered sufficient transparency, especially in relation to past results in the country, that should allow re-engagement to occur relatively smoothly.”

 Charles Laurie, head of country risk for Verisk Maplecroft, said for international investors, Zimbabwe’s election was less about an MDC or a ZANU-PF win, and far more about electing a legitimate, stable and trustworthy leader.